Climbers find their own Augusta National at Rifle Mountain Park

 “I’d say 75% of visitors are rock climbers,” Rickstrew said.

 Rifle resident Josh Bassett works inside the Rifle Cowork space downtown on Third Street.
-It was there he met both Smith and McInerney, who just so happened to be well-known figures in the rock climbing community.
+It was there he met both Smith and McInerney, who just so happened to be well-known figures in the rock-climbing community.

 McInerney said she wakes up in the canyon around 7:30 a.m., brews some coffee and sips it on her way to town, works remotely from Rifle Cowork until about 1 p.m. then heads back to Rifle Mountain Park and climbs until dark.

-“Basically you have a big group of people that come here for a season,” McInerney said.
+“Basically, you have a big group of people that come here for a season,” she said.
 “Most of them that make it work are remote workers.”

 Rifle City Manager Tommy Klein had no idea the park’s level of popularity with the climbing community.
-Regardless, he said it truly brings it home when he hears about pro rock climbers coming into Rifle to work remotely and enjoy a globally renowned rock climbing haven like Rifle Mountain Park.
+Regardless, he said it truly brings it home when he hears about pro rock climbers coming into Rifle to work remotely and enjoy a globally-renowned rock climbing haven like Rifle Mountain Park.

-“You have the creek right next to the roadway, you have rock climbers up 1,000 feet in the air.
-You travel up the canyon a little more and you have families camping and picnicking,” he said.
+“You have the creek right next to the roadway; you have rock climbers up 1,000 feet in the air.
+You travel up the canyon a little more, and you have families camping and picnicking,” he said.
 “Then there’s the White River National Forest, where people can ride motorcycles and ATVs.”

 “It’s such an asset and an absolutely beautiful spot.”